Kubernetes Network Policies: Zero-Trust Segmentation in Production

 🎯 Key Takeaways

 - The Kubernetes API server stores Network Policies but never enforces them — enforcement lives entirely in your CNI plugin.
-If your CNI doesn't support policies (Flannel), they are silently ignored with zero warnings.
+If your CNI doesn't support policies (Flannel), they are silently ignored.

 - An empty podSelector in a NetworkPolicy matches ALL Pods in the namespace — not zero Pods.
-This is counterintuitive but is how you write a namespace-wide default-deny baseline.
+This is how you write a namespace-wide default-deny baseline.

 ⚠ Common Mistakes to Avoid